How Long Do You Have to Report a Car Accident Injury in NYC?

 After your NYC car accident, you will have three years to file a lawsuit against a negligent driver for compensation.
 While three years may seem like a long time, that doesn’t mean it’s easier for victims to file within that timeframe.
 Often, victims reeling from the aftermath of a devastating collision need time to come to terms with what’s happened.
 Soon, hospital bills and lost wages become overwhelming, leaving victims and their families at a loss.
 Unfortunately for some NYC car accident victims, it is too late to sue when that time comes.

 So, acting quickly and hiring a Bronx car accident lawyer immediately after a crash is important.
-Your attorney can get to work immediately, uncover evidence, and build a strong case against a negligent driver.
+Your Newark car accident lawyer can get to work immediately, uncover evidence, and build a strong case against a negligent driver.

 Remember, you only have three years to file a car accident lawsuit in NYC.
 The sooner you do, the better your chance of recovering the compensatory damages you deserve.
 If you don’t file within the necessary timeframe, you will not be able to hold a negligent party responsible.
-So, reach out to an attorney and learn about your options as soon as possible.
+So, reach out to a Corona, Queens car accident lawyer and learn about your options as soon as possible.

 Our NYC Attorneys Can Help You File a Car Accident Lawsuit Today

-If you’ve recently sustained injuries in a car accident in NYC, our attorneys can help.
+If you’ve recently sustained injuries in a car accident in NYC, our Flushing car accident lawyers can help.
 For a free case evaluation with the Albany car accident lawyers at The Carrion Law Firm, call today at (718) 841-0083.